stas/thesis/chapters/2_architecture.md

 lately.
 Web application programming interface built as a ReSTful architecture proved not only to allow us to provide open specifications to the future end-users but also allow potential developers to build upon it.
-They could come with alternative clients or extend exiting features.
+They could come with alternative clients or extend existing features.

 ### Endpoints